Logicify/mautic-theme-skeleton/README.md

 Currently it supports <u>e-mail themes only</u>.

+You might also want to check [Advanced Templates Bundle](https://github.com/Logicify/mautic-advanced-templates-bundle) which greately extends e-mail building capabilities.

 ## Features

 * **SCSS compiler** - you can use powerful [SCSS syntax](https://sass-lang.com/) and mixins